tula18/Retropie-RomSet-Downloader-Script/README.md

 wget https://raw.githubusercontent.com/Julijan-Rosic/Retropie-RomSet-Downloader-Script/master/rom-loader.sh

-To download the wanted systems Change the "false" behind the corresponding variable to "true"
+To download the wanted systems just add  "true" behind the corresponding variable

 To use the script, open a Terminal and type this comand: